ADD CONDITION

 What to Avoid

-It's important to follow specific guidelines when using this product to ensure your safety.
-You should not use it on infants, and avoid applying it to wounds or damaged skin.
-Additionally, do not bandage the area tightly or use it with a heating pad, as this can increase the risk of side effects.
-Be careful to keep it away from your eyes and mucous membranes, and avoid using it simultaneously with other topical pain relievers.
+You should avoid using this product on infants.
+When applying it, do not bandage tightly or use it with a heating pad, and make sure to keep it away from your eyes and mucous membranes.
+It's important not to apply it to wounds or damaged skin, and avoid using it alongside other topical pain relievers.

 Side Effects